mainmatter/playbook/project-flow/full-service/README.md

 We would outline the right survey method to recruit potential test users, qualify them, and design the experiments.

+- evaluate:
+  - does the system work? is it fast etc.?
+  - does it solve the problem?
+    - user interviews
+    - data analysis, check with KPIs defined in the first step

 ## Iteration

+- next pass